by Warren Bird

 Early American Megachurches

 Other churches had 2,000-plus attendances in their early days but have not been that size in the last 100-plus years.
 These include Sansom Street Church, Philadelphia, built in 1812 and seating 4,000; First Baptist Church, Baltimore, built in 1818 and seating 4,000; Chatham Street Chapel, Philadelphia, built in 1832 and seating 2,500; Broadway Tabernacle, in the Bowery section of lower Manhattan, built in 1836 and seating 4,000; First Free Baptist Church, Boston, an African-American congregation, built in the 1840s and seating 2,000; Plymouth Church, Brooklyn, built in 1850 and seating 2,000; Central Presbyterian Church built in 1891 and seating 7,000; and Bethany Presbyterian Church, Philadelphia, built in 1866 and seating 3,000.

-However it is The Moody Church of Chicago that bears the distinction of being the oldest to both break the 2,000 threshold in attendance and to also be over 2,000 to this day.
+However it is The Moody Church of Chicago that bears the distinction of being the oldest to both break the 2,000 threshold in attendance and to also be over 2,000 in the current era.
 The church facility, built in 1876 and known as Chicago Avenue Church, could hold 10,000 people.
 It was founded and led by the famous evangelist D.L.
 Moody.
 The church was filled to overflowing many times before Moody’s death in 1899.
 The church today, now known as Moody Church and moved in 1915 to a nearby location, has an auditorium seating capacity of 4,000, and its current facility currently draws some 3,000 people in weekly attendance (though over the years it has sometimes dipped below 2,000 in attendance).

 Big Churches First Seen in the New Testament?